bmohabir/frontend-nanodegree-arcade-game/README.md

 * `'pinkgirl'`
 * `'princess'`

-The value is reset to default on game over.
+The value is reset to `'default'` on game over.